 HAGC continues to focus on the expansion of quality affordable housing available for veterans and passed a resolution authorizing the execution of a Housing Assistance Payments Contract to offer project-based vouchers for veterans.
-In 2022 the West Deptford Apartments Project applied and received 4% financing from the NJHMFA and has applied for additional funding from the NJEDA ASPIRE in March 2023.
+The developer of the West Deptford Apartments Project anticipates receiving final approval of both NJHMFA 4% LIHTC and NJEDA ASPIRE Tax Credits by August 2024.
 HAGC has awarded 21 PBVs to this project, these units will be restricted to Veterans whose income is at or below 30% of the median income for Gloucester County.

-HAGC is also focused on the expansion of housing opportunities for individuals with special needs and has partnered with Rowan College of South Jersey, Deptford Township, and Gloucester County in the development of a new 24-unit midrise apartment building for individuals with special needs.
-The soon-to-be developed one-bedroom units will house individuals with developmental and/or intellectual disabilities on the grounds of the Gloucester County Campus of Rowan College of South Jersey.
+HAGC is also focused on the expansion of housing opportunities for individuals with special needs and HAGC has partnered with Rowan College of South Jersey, Deptford Township, and Gloucester County to develop a new 24 one-bedroom unit midrise apartment building for individuals with special needs.
+The building will house individuals with developmental and/or intellectual disabilities and is located at the Gloucester County Campus of Rowan College of South Jersey.
 The location of the housing will allow the residents to benefit from supportive services on the campus and will be designed to serve the needs of the residents.
 The building will also be equipped with on-site office space for both property management and supportive services, meeting spaces, laundry facilities, recreational community room and lounge spaces, and an outdoor recreational area.
 HAGC has awarded 24 Project Based Vouchers to the project, ensuring 100% of the units will be affordable to residents at or below 50% of Area Median Income of Gloucester County.
-On 7/11/23 GCHDC received a grant confirmation letter indicating GCHDC will receive a National Housing Trust Fund grant of \$7,365,746.
+Site work began on the project in November 2023 with building construction beginning in January 2024.

 HAGC will strive to make opportunities available to participants in its programs to enhance their quality of life.
 HAGC's overall goal is to provide safe, well-maintained, affordable housing in a respectful and professional manner.
-HAGC is committing to promoting independence, aging in place and a positive quality of life for residents as well through the ROSS Program, Congregate Program and various agreements with local agencies focusing on providing health and mental health resources.
+HAGC is committed to promoting independence, aging in place and a positive quality of life for residents as well through the ROSS Program, Congregate Program and various agreements with local agencies focusing on providing health and mental health resources.